leclair-7/SecureChat/README.md

 by: Lucas Hagel, and Susmitha Manda

 #### Purpose:
-This repo implements an encryption protocol made my the authors for a graduate network security course.
+This repo implements an encryption protocol designed by the authors for a graduate network security course.
 It is a Java based chat application that provides confidentiality, authenticity, and integrity.

 It uses a multithreaded server (one thread to handle each client), a client/server handshake for authentication, and a connection passing mechanism from client-server to client-client during connection phases of the session.
 In the end two users can chat.